 Essentials are probably all you’ll have space to pack.
 But what should be on the list?

 Try to make sure everything has a dual purpose where possible.

-One of the most wonderful aspects of living in a van is the wealth of opportunities to park in some of the world’s most beautiful landscapes.
+One of the most wonderful aspects of van life is the wealth of opportunities to park in some of the world’s most beautiful landscapes.

 But finding a place to park your van for the night can also be one of the most challenging aspects of van life.

-Established campsites are a safe options if there’s one nearby.
+Established campsites are a safe option if there’s one nearby.

 But free camping is a budget friendlier.
-In parts of Europe, there’s loads of free overnight parking options at the roadside aires.
+In parts of Europe, there are loads of free overnight parking options at the roadside aires.